Skip to main content

 Before starting this guide, Install the Nillion SDK

-1. Change directories into your new nada project directory
+1. Change directories into your new nada directory

 2. Activate the python virtual environment